 How Do I Return Materials?
 Are Book and Media Drops Open?
 Will There Be Fines?

 Materials must be returned in the Book and Media drop boxes outside each library or at the circulation desk* inside the library.
 Patrons are asked to place library materials directly into the Book or Media drop box, but cautioned NOT to leave materials outside the box if it is full.
 Library cardholders are responsible for damages to materials checked out on their card.
-All returned items will be quarantined for four days, after which, materials will be checked in so that others may safely borrow them.
+All returned items will be quarantined for one (1) day*, after which, materials will be checked in so that others may safely borrow them.
 Patrons should be aware that returned items may not be reflected in patron records immediately due to quarantine and processing time.
 PLEASE NOTE: The Library’s new Clean Slate program, which eliminates overdue fines, is now in effect.
 Please note that the Library will still collect the costs to replace materials which are not returned.
 Click to see announcement of the Clean Slate initiative.

 Can I Get an Actual Book from the Library?

 Yes!
 Libraries are open for walk-in patrons.
 You can browse the collection and check out books.
 You can use the computers and copiers.
 Also, Contactless Curbside Pickup, which started June 3, 2020, will continue.
 Patrons can place holds and check out books, movies, WiFi hotspots, and other library materials, for pickup.